frrp/SICP/README.md

 # SICP

-Solving Structure and Interpretation of Computer Programs (SICP) exercises with Clojure first.
+Solving Structure and Interpretation of Computer Programs (SICP) exercises with Clojure and Scheme.

 ## The plan is to: